minershive/hiveon-kb/hiveon-pool/general_pool_faq/general_faq_en.md

 * Higher average hashrates are better for your performance.
 Remember, this is not a race, but a marathon.

+### The hashrate on the pool and in the Hive OS dashboard is different.
+Why?
+The hashrate on the pool is calculated from the number of decisions made by the pool for a certain unit of time, and displays the average value.
+Keep in mind that not all decisions sent by your worker are correct or arrive on time.
+It depends on the quality of the connection and speed (Ping).
+The less the ping is, the faster the pool will receive decisions from your worker.
+Therefore, it is less likely that the solution will not be relevant, and the pull will not reject it.
+Thus, the speed displayed on the pool will be closer to that displayed on the dashboard.
+But it will always be a little lower.

+The effective miner hashrate on the pool is different since only accepted and stale shares are taken into account.

 ### What type of mining rewards are there?
 Each pool operates on a different set of rules for their payouts, but here are a few of the most popular ones: